osiris-indoor/osiris-indoor.github.io/_posts/2016-4-14-Using-Leaflet-to-draw-your-building-in-a-Smart-City-project.markdown

 Now we can use "queryMap" to retrieve our building's data.
 The third parameter is a callback method that will process the received response data.

-In our example,we will draw our building in two steps:
+In our example, our building will be drawn in two steps:

 - First, we will obtain the level outlines as a base shape for all the other spaces in the same floor.
-- Second, we will get the data of all the remaining spaces that are of our interest.
+- Second, the data of all the remaining spaces that are of our interest will be get.

 ### Obtaining the level outlines